intel/libipt/doc/howto_libipt.md

   * *instruction flow*      This layer deals with the execution flow on the instruction level.

+  * *block*                 This layer deals with the execution flow on the instruction level.

+                            It is faster than the instruction flow decoder but requires a small amount of post-processing.

 Each layer provides its own encoder or decoder struct plus a set of functions for allocating and freeing encoder or decoder objects and for synchronizing